Cancer Research UK logo.

 Some women have drug treatment to remove the molar tissue from the womb.
 It makes the womb contract and removes the abnormal cells.
 This is called medical management or medical evacuation.

-Your nurse, doctor or midwife will explain the treatment to you.
+Your nurse, doctor, or midwife will explain the treatment to you beforehand.
 You can ask them any questions that you have.
 You are likely to feel upset and shocked.
 It can be hard to take in information.
 You can ask again if you need to.

 How you have the treatment

-The tissue you pass is sent to the laboratory for checking.
+The tissue you pass during the treatment is sometimes sent to the laboratory for checking.
+Your healthcare team will give you more information if this applies to you.

 After the treatment

-You might be able to go home the same day or you might need to stay in hospital overnight.
-You have some bleeding for up to 3 weeks afterwards.
-If the bleeding doesn’t stop or gets very heavy you should go back to the hospital straight away.
+You might have some vaginal bleeding for up to 3 weeks afterwards.
+If the bleeding doesn’t stop or gets very heavy, you should contact the clinic staff straight away.

 How you might feel